Unsupported Browser Detected

 More concerned than excited about longevity

-If they were to live to 100, Gen Xers are more concerned than any other generation about serious health problems, quality of life, independence in later life and being a burden on their family.
-These concerns—and their worry about not being prepared—may explain why Gen X is least likely to say they want to live to 100.
+If they were to live a very long life, such as to age 100, Gen Xers are more concerned than any other generation about cognitive decline, healthcare costs and independence in later life.
+These concerns — and their worry about not being prepared — may help explain Gen X's reservations about living to 100.

 Not thrilled about the idea of working longer

-While Gen Xers recognize they may need to work longer than they originally anticipated, they are not excited about the possibility of adding too many years to their working life.
-Half are extremely or very concerned about being able to retire when they want.
-Interestingly, the generations closest to retirement—Gen Xers and Baby Boomers—are the most likely to say they will need to work to age 70 or later before they can retire.
+While Gen Xers may need to work longer than they originally anticipated, they are not excited about the possibility of adding too many years to their working life.
+If they were to live to 100, close to half (44%) of Gen Xers would find it extremely or very concerning if they had to add 10 or more years to their working life, underscoring the importance of taking action on their retirement planning now.
+Perhaps not surprisingly, the generations closest to retirement — Gen X and Baby Boomers — are most likely to say they will need to work to age 70 or later before they can retire.

 One way that Gen Xers can boost their retirement security is to work part time at something they enjoy after retiring.
 Continuing to collect income can help them accumulate additional retirement savings, while also delaying the need to draw from their savings.
 Many retirees also find that staying active and engaged adds to their overall health and satisfaction.
 The same may hold true for Gen X.

-1. Inflation: 67%
+1. Inflation: 90%

-2. Rising cost of healthcare: 51%
+2. Rising cost of healthcare: 87%

-6. Stock market volatility: 31%
+6. Stock market volatility: 74%

 Facing financial obstacles but getting priorities in order